-The Coming Carbon-Monoxide Deaths: A Case Study in Regulatory Failure
+The Deaths That Come When an Industry's Left to Regulate Itself

 Portable-generator deaths are preventable, and for the past 16-plus years, the United States government has tried to do just that.
 The job has fallen to the Consumer Product Safety Commission, which, with its $126 million budget and 520 employees, oversees almost every product Americans use in their home, office, or out in the yard, save for food, drugs, and cars.
 The CPSC, based in Bethesda, Maryland, is tiny, especially compared to many of the corporations it regulates, and hamstrung by congressional rules that require it to seek voluntary standards before attempting to impose mandatory ones.

 But the problem of portable generators was so obvious that the little agency felt it needed to make a stand.
-They were one of the “persistent deadly hazards we felt we had to address,” says Eliot Kaye, who was the chairman of the CPSC from 2014 to February of this year and remains a commissioner.
+They were one of the “persistent deadly hazards we felt we had to address,” says Elliot Kaye, who was the chairman of the CPSC from 2014 to February of this year and remains a commissioner.
 (The CPSC has five commissioners who vote on agency measures; the party that controls the White House tends to have the majority.)

 Throughout the 16 years the CPSC has been pushing the issue, the portable-generator industry fended off regulations that would have required it to reduce the carbon-monoxide emissions of its devices.
 The companies argued such changes would be too costly, and that they lacked the technology to make the machines safer.
 The industry lobbied hard, and also wielded an arsenal of delaying measures and misdirection, not to mention occasional strong-arm tactics to enforce industry discipline.